Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 We stayed here, right in the heart of Sarajevo’s old town.
 With cobbled streets all around, views over the historic centre, and easy access to the main sights.
 It turned out to be an excellent choice and a very easy base for exploring the city on foot.

-If you’re looking at other options, areas around Baščaršija, the edge of the old town, and parts of the central district work well too, offering a similar mix of atmosphere and walkability.
-Staying central makes a big difference in Sarajevo, especially if you want to avoid relying on transport.
+Other options include Baščaršija, the edge of the old town.
+Parts of the central district work well, too, offering a similar mix of atmosphere and walkability.
+A hotel in the centre makes a big difference in Sarajevo, especially if you want to avoid relying on transport.

 Where to go next